ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 (Q2 and Q3 in {numref}`bucket_model`).
 ```

-### Belowground outflows and groundwater storage
+### Belowground runoff and groundwater storage

-Groundwater storage and horizontal transport are modelled using two parallel linear
+Groundwater storage and runoff towards the channel are modelled using two parallel
-reservoirs, similar to the approach used in the HBV-96 model
+linear reservoirs, similar to the approach used in the HBV-96 model
 {cite}`lindstrom_development_1997` and the LISFLOOD
 {cite}`van_der_knijff_lisflood_2010` (see for full documentation).